DISCO: Language-Guided Manipulation with Diffusion Policies and Constrained Inpainting: Experiment

 \textbf{Experiment and Environment Setup}.
 We transferred a diffusion-based grasp pose generation model trained in simulation to a real-world Franka Emika robot (Figure ~\ref{Fig: real exp results}).
 We applied DISCO to generate 3D keyframes given real images and point clouds, then generated conditional grasp poses via constrained inpainting.
 We used a \emph{single} grasp diffusion model~\cite{urain2022se3dif} trained in simulation to generalize across all object categories without any parameter fine-tuning.
 Example language instructions for seen tasks are ``give me the mug from top'', and ``grasp the hammer handle'', while unseen tasks include ``lift the bottle" and "hand over the fork''.

-\textbf{Results.} Overall, results in Table.~\ref{Fig: real exp results}(b) support both H1 and H2.
-The goal-conditioned methods achieved only a $6\%$ success rate in seen tasks and $0\%$ in unseen tasks.
-On seen tasks, vanilla inpainting and DISCO (inpainting optimization) methods achieved success rates of $30\%$ to $40\%$, respectively.
-In unseen tasks where vanilla inpainting faltered ($0\%$), DISCO maintained a $30\%$ success rate.
+\textbf{Results.} Overall, the results in Table.~\ref{Fig: real exp results}(b) support both H1 and H2.
+In the \emph{single-object} manipulation experiments, The goal-conditioned methods achieved only a $10\%$ success rate in seen tasks and $0\%$ in unseen tasks.
+On seen tasks, vanilla inpainting and DISCO (inpainting optimization) methods achieved success rates of $55\%$ to $85\%$, respectively.
+In unseen tasks where vanilla inpainting faltered ($15\%$), DISCO maintained a $65\%$ success rate.
+In the \emph{multi-object} manipulation experiment, DISCO still achieved fairly good grasping in seen tasks with success rate $65\%$.
+The tasks with ``grasping from the side'' instruction only achieved $40\%$ successes, but when asked to pick objects ``from the top'' success rates rose to $80\%$ as this avoided collisions with other objects.
+We admit this limitation that the keyframes generated by DISCO did not consider the potential collisions when the end-effector moves to it.
+Finally, DISCO could also understand the unseen instruction in cluttered scenarios and achieve certain successful grasping (25 \%).